venus-lang/venus_old/README.md

 #### Easy

-- **A good first language**.
+- **Easy to learn**.
+Venus is a good first language.
 It is designed with teaching in mind, the syntax is simple and balanced.
+Although the syntax is more C flavor, you will find it as simple and elegant as python.
+Documentation is a key part of the language, so we have integrated docs.
-- **Interactive**.
-Venus has every element you want as a scripting language.
-It has a `script` block for daily simple tasks and it has an interactive shell that integrates bash.
+- **Easy to use**.
+Venus is interactive, it has a great shell repl that integrates with Bash.
+With `script` blocks, it has got every element you might need as a scripting language.
-- **It just works**.
 Like python, the standard library should contain most common tools for your daily use with very good documentation.
+- **Easy to maintain**.
+Venus directly support unit testing and auto testing.
+Contract programming like in D is also planned.
+The code you wrote should be fairly easy to refactor.
+Venus comes with a builder that could automatically resolve dependencies and manage projects deployments.

 #### Extensible

 - **Strong module support**.
-A python like module system.
+A python like module system with distributed module repository.
-- **Builtin builder and module repository**.
-- **Language expansion with macros**.
+- **Two level language design**.
+Venus is consisted of two levels: low level C like language, focusing on functional programming; and high level D like language, focusing on meta programming.
+With a solid core language base, many paradimes such as OO, GC, ARC can be designed on top of it.
+- **Language expansion tools**.
+We have macros and compiler hooks for making extensions to the language syntax.
+We will also design a process to incorporate third party extensions into the standard bunle.

 Venus is influenced by many languages: